Is my phone powered by child labour?

 - Put a "Warning: May contain child labour" sticker on your cell phone.
 Order stickers here.

 - Take a "selfie" or ask a friend to take a photo of you holding a sign with a personal message to your cell phone company.
 Email it to us at email@example.com, or Tweet the photo using the hashtag #notinmyphone.
-Amnesty will use the photos to create a giant poster that we will send to the companies.
 The message on your sign might say "Does my phone contain cobalt mined by children?"

 - Share the campaign on Facebook